Anti Virus Drawbacks

 NEVER open emails from an unknown sender, and always be suspicious of attachments even if it looks like you know the sender.
 Opening an infected attachment is the number one cause of infections.
 If you ever have an email that you are not sure about, you can always forward it to me for verification before opening the attachment.

-Fortunately, Windows 10 is more secure than previous versions of Windows.
-It has built in security in the form of “Windows Defender” which is quite effective and importantly, is less likely to interfere with legitimate software.
+Fortunately, Windows 10 is much more secure than previous versions of Windows.
+It has built in security in the form of “Windows Defender” which is effective, and importantly, is less likely to interfere with legitimate software.